Sleeping in Airports

 Sleeping in Lisbon Airport Overnight

-Lisbon Airport technically stays open 24-hours, but the Security checkpoints for each terminal close nightly.
-Depending when you arrive at the airport, travellers staying the night may have to stay in the pre-Security, public area.
+Lisbon Airport technically stays open 24 hours, but the security checkpoints for each terminal close nightly.
+Depending on when you arrive at the airport, travellers spending the night may have to stay in the landside/public area.

 Locations & Seating